 During the Summer holidays, it is really important for the children to have a brain break.
-However, having already been in lockdown for a few months we appreciate you may want to complete some extra home activities.
+However, we know that having wellbeing activities for during this period can be enjoyable and useful.
 We have put together some activities and weblinks which you may choose to use over the Summer break based on various areas of PSHE.

-We know that the daily wellbeing activities have been popular during lockdown so we have created a weekly wellbeing task that you could complete.
+We know that the wellbeing activities have been popular so we have created a weekly wellbeing task that you could complete during the holiday period.
 Attached below are the activities for you to explore.

 Here are a few extra links to activities which promote good mental wellbeing and relaxation.